LeanKit-Labs/lux.js/README.md

 This is, at best, a proof-of-concept effort currently.
 The API will change.
 This README will change.
 Change will change.
 Hope and Change.
 Don't go changin', to try to please me...

 ##What Is It
 luxJS is an opinionated implementation of a Flux architecture using ReactJS, postal.js and machina.js.
-In a nutshell, the React components, dispatcher and stores are *highly* de-coupled - all communication happens via message passing.
+In a nutshell, the React components, dispatcher and stores are *highly* de-coupled.
 Here's a gist of the opinions at play:

-* All communication happens via message passing.
+* *All* communication happens via message passing.
 * Each message payload should be fully serializable(!)
 * Components use an ActionCreator API as a proxy to stores.
 * Stores should never *ever* **EVER** be used directly.
 You should ONLY communicate with a store via ActionCreator APIs, or an equivalent message-capable API that follows the lux message contracts for these operations.